0xC0DE6502/max65-releases/README.md

 ### Symbols

 Symbols are used to name things in a source file.
 The name of a symbol is case sensitive and consists of any mix of digits, letters and underscores.
-It must not start with a digit though.
-Examples of valid symbol names are: `_`, `Lives`, `data_Table4`.
+It must not start with a digit and it optionally ends with a `%`.
+Examples of valid symbol names are: `_`, `Lives%`, `data_Table4`.
 A symbol has a [specific scope](#symbol-scopes) in which it is valid and it (eventually) always refers to an integer, float or string.
 There are some [predefined global symbols](#predefined-global-symbols).

 > Once defined, the value of a symbol cannot be changed by the programmer.

 A symbol is defined in 1 of 5 ways:

 1. **Label definition**.
-A label is defined by a period (`.`) directly followed by a symbol name, e.g. `.sine256`, `.current_level`.
+A label is defined by a period (`.`) directly followed by a symbol name, e.g. `.sine256`, `.current_level%`.
 The symbol is added to the internal nametable at the current scope level, unless it already exists there.
 Its value is set to the current logical program counter (`@`) which is a 16-bit integer.
 You can also define anonymous (unnamed) labels by simply using a period without name:
     ```
     .       ; anonymous label #1